sebastianpixel/Routing/README.md

 * `.modal` -> The view should be presented modally.

 ## `AppRouter` and the registration of `RouteHandler`s
-The framework provides an implementation of the `Router` protocol, `AppRouter`.
+The framework provides an implementation of the `Router` abstract class, `AppRouter`.
 While it's possible to register handlers via the `Router`'s `register` method it's the easiest to make `AppRouter` conform to `RouteHandlerRegistering`. `AppRouter` will then call `registerRoutes` once its `root` property is first accessed.

 ```Swift
 extension AppRouter: RouteHandlerRegistering where View == AnyView {